 Dgust is a modern restaurant located on Plaza Sort in the center of Moraira offering a mix of Spanish and international dishes.
 They do a great paella!

 Bars in Moraira

 Apart from a large number of restaurants Moraira also has ample choice in bars.
 These are some of the ones I would recommend:

-- Algas bar: if you are looking for a great place to enjoy a cocktail or for a terrace with a perfect view of Moraira, then I would recommend Algas.
-Located just outside of the town center, towards Calpe.
+If you are looking for a great place to enjoy a cocktail or for a terrace with a perfect view of Moraira, then I would recommend Algas.
+The bar is located just outside of the town center, towards Calpe.

-My life in Spain started at restaurant El Pollo Loco in Moraira.
-A restaurant I visited with my parents when I was on holiday in Moraira.
-They happened to have some Dutch speaking staff and, long story short, I stayed in touch with them, got offered a job, moved to Spain, fell in love with Moraira and with the Spanish lifestyle and never looked back…
+My life in Spain started at a restaurant in Moraira called El Pollo Loco.
+They offered me a job, I moved to Spain, fell in love with Moraira and with the Spanish lifestyle and never looked back…

 I did leave Moraira though.
 When the crisis hit and a lot of my expat friends started leaving Moraira I decided it was time for something new.
-That is probably when my life as a wanderer started because since then I have not lived in the same country for more than a year…
+That is probably when my life as a wanderer started because since then I have lived in over a dozen countries.

 But, as they say “Not all those who wander are lost”

 I’m back in Moraira now, just for a few more days, and then it’s time for a new destination and a new adventure…

 I hope you enjoyed my tips for things to do in Moraira, good bars and restaurants in Moraira and hotels in Moraira.
 And if you are thinking about moving to Moraira, check out this interview with an expat about life in Moraira.